 There’s been a lot of talk about minimalism in UI and the power it has to engage user attention.
-So, should you jump on the bandwagon and strip your website of all the unnecessary elements?
+So, should you follow the web design trends and strip your website of all the unnecessary elements?

 As it turns out, you should.

 One study showed that visual complexity can affect a user’s perception of a website within 50 milliseconds of exposure, making it more difficult for them to navigate and interact with the site’s elements.